Lombax99/ColdStorageService-XMas23/Sprint0/Cold Storage Service - Natali.md

 ![[ColdStorageServiceRoomAnnoted.png]]

-2. a DDR robot working as a transport trolley, that is intially situated in its HOME location.
+2. a ==DDR robot== working as a transport trolley, that is intially situated in its HOME location.
 The transport trolley has the form of a square of side length **RD**.
     The transport trolley is used to perform a deposit action that consists in the following phases:
     1. pick up a food-load from a Fridge truck located on the INDOOR
     2. go from the INDOOR to the PORT of the ColdRoom
     3. deposit the food-load in the ColdRoom

 3. a ServiceAcessGUI that allows an human being to see the current weigth of the material stored in the ColdRoom and to send to the ColdStorageService a request to store new **FW** kg of food.
-If the request is accepted, the services return a ticket that expires after a prefixed amount of time (**TICKETTIME** secs) and provides a field to enter the ticket number when a Fridge truck is at the INDOOR of the service.
+If the request is accepted, the services return a ==ticket== that expires after a prefixed amount of time (==**TICKETTIME** secs==) and provides a field to enter the ticket number when a Fridge truck is at the INDOOR of the service.

 4. a ServiceStatusGUI that allows a Service-manager (an human being) to supervises the state of the service.